 Most mating probably occurs in the fall, and females carry eggs between March and May.
 As with other crayfish, after the eggs hatch, the female continues to carry the young around as they grasp the underside of her abdomen.
 When they are carrying eggs and young, females of this species apparently hide in deep cavities or crevices, where they are less vulnerable to predation.

 Crayfish are eaten by many species that humans hunt and fish.
 Crayfish commonly serve humans as fish bait, and many people eat crayfish, too.
-Crayfish are fascinating, colorful creatures in their own right, and part of our rich native heritage.
+Crayfish are fascinating, colorful creatures and are part of our rich native heritage.